data-mie/dbt-cloud-cli/README.md

 # dbt-cloud-cli

-`dbt-cloud-cli` is a command line interface for [dbt Cloud API v2.0](https://docs.getdbt.com/dbt-cloud/api-v2).
+`dbt-cloud-cli` is a command line interface for [dbt Cloud API](https://docs.getdbt.com/dbt-cloud/api-v2).
 It abstracts the REST API calls in an easy-to-use interface that can be incorporated into automated and manual (ad-hoc) workloads.
 Here are some example use cases for `dbt-cloud-cli`:

 1. Triggering dbt Cloud jobs in CI/CD: You can use [dbt-cloud job run](#dbt-cloud-job-run) in a CI/CD workflow (e.g., Github Actions) to trigger a dbt Cloud job that runs and tests the changes in a commit branch
 2. Setting up dbt Cloud jobs: You can use [dbt-cloud job create](#dbt-cloud-job-create) to create standardized jobs between dbt Cloud projects.